 - Have you had any ethics complaints filed against you?

 - Have you done this specific type of work before?

 - Can you please give specific examples of work you have done in the past that is similar to the work you would be doing for me?

 - Can you please put me in contact with a client with whom you have done similar work?

 You should also ask the attorney specific questions that are important to your legal needs to determine if they have the necessary background knowledge.
 For example, if you are setting up a new company, you may want to ask the attorney to describe the difference between an S corporation and an LLC or how much the annual franchise tax is for a corporation in California.
 These types of questions can be a good method to gauge the knowledge base of the attorney and whether they are best suited to help your business.

 3. Are the business attorney’s rates reasonable?

 However, some attorneys are willing to offer flat project rates, which can better allow you to budget for your legal needs.
 An attorney may also be willing to put a cap on the amount they charge for a project.
 For example, an attorney might say that it typically takes them three to five hours to set up a corporation.
-If an attorney will not provide a flat rate for the project, they might be willing to agree to a cap that the project will not cost anymore than fives times their hourly rate.
-Having a flat project rate or cap on the legal costs for a project can be key in helping you prevent surprise legal bills.
+If an attorney will not provide a flat rate for the project, they might be willing to agree to a cap that the project will not cost anymore than five times their hourly rate.
+Having a flat project rate or cap on the legal costs for a project can be key in preventing surprise legal bills.

 4. Prioritize Your Legal Needs.